Friday, March 30, 2018

 Unlike many (most?) languages of the world, in English there is no difference between the singular and plural second person pronoun.
 That is, you can refer to one person or to two—or many more—people.

 Partly for that reason, there has been some misunderstanding of the Bible for those who read it exclusively (or even primarily) in English.
-In spite of being able after seminary to read the New Testament in Greek, to a degree, I usually just read the English translation for devotional use and even for sermon preparation before going to Japan.
+Despite being able after seminary to read the New Testament in Greek, to a degree, I usually just read the English translation for devotional use and even for sermon preparation before going to Japan.

 As I began to prepare sermons in Japanese, however, over and over again I noticed that passages I had always thought of as speaking to individuals were, indeed, speaking to multiple people, to a community, for you was plural in Japanese just as it is in Greek.